Black Dresses: Ada Rook

+Rook has an alternate solo project called Crisis Sigil.

+She is also a member of the pop duo Rook & Nomie.

+Rook and Ash Nerve created a duo group, Angel Electronics in 2022, releasing the nine song EP Ultra Paradise in 2023.

+In 2025, Rook announced the noise pop duo DOOR EATER with Lauren Bousfield.
+Their debut album try was released in June 2025.
+Rook and Bousfield had previously collaborated on the song Hazer from Bousfield's 2023 album Salesforce.

+She also creates video games, most notably releasing Fallow in 2021.
+She worked on Sticky Zeitgeist, along with Porpentine Charity Heartscape, Devi McCallion, and others.

+Rook acted in Castration Movie by Louise Weard.
+She will also feature in its sequel Castration Movie Anthology ii.
+Best of Both Worlds.

+Her music is featured in the 2022 horror film Red Rooms.

 Devi McCallion

 McCallion has released music online since at least 2006, under her own name as well as several different aliases.
-She released her first album 1998 under the alias 'EAT BABIES' in 2006, and released Meow in 2011.
+She released her first album 1998 under the alias Eat Babies in 2006, and released Meow in 2011.

+As Mom, she has released five studio albums, four of which are numbered self-titled releases.

-As Girls Rituals, she has released five studio albums, Reddishness (2015), EMERGENCY!
-(2017), "I'm Desperate" (2018), "Crap Shit" (2020), and "Cow" (2021).
-McCallion also has 2 albums under the alias 'Cats Millionaire': Fun Fun Fun (2013), and I'm So Sorry (2012).
+As Girls Rituals, she has released six projects: Reddishness (2015), New Nowhere (2016), Emergency!
+(2017), I'm Desperate (2018), Crap Shit (2020), and Cow (2021).
+Under Girls Rituals, she also released a single entitled "Black Cloud" in 2017, for which she later released a compilation project featuring seven remixes of the song by various other artists titled Black Cloud 2021 (2021).
+McCallion also has two albums under the alias Cats Millionaire: Fun Fun Fun (2013), and I'm So Sorry (2012).
 She also created two collaboration albums with Katie Dey: Some New Form of Life (2018), and Magic Fire Brain (2020).

-She has been a member of several side-projects over the years, including "The Various Endeavors?", where she was listed as an official member of the band alongside longtime friend and collaborator, John Bevier [visual-artist/experimental-musician].
+She has been a member of several side projects over the years, including the Various Endeavors?
 She co-produced most of the band's music from 2007 to 2010.
-She is seen pictured and cartoon-depicted on the project's bandcamp page.

-She is also a member of 'Anarchy 99' with So Drove, which has released one studio album, Rockstar Super Heat (2021).
+She is also a member of Anarchy 99 with So Drove.
+Anarchy 99 has released one studio album, Rockstar Super Heat (2021).